-Step-By-Step This program leads you through the process of learning how to be safe in the workplace in ten easy-to-understand lessons: 1.
-Introduction - What Am I Getting Into?
-2. Occupational Exposure - Why You Need to be Careful 3.
-Personal Protection - Barriers for Everyone 4.
-A Practical Program for Exposure Control - Your Daily Procedures 5.
+This program leads you through the process of learning how to be safe in the 1 Introduction - What Am I Getting Into?
+Introduction - what Am r details into: Occupational Exposure - Why You Need to be Careful 2.
+Occupational Exposure - why four need to be date at 4 A Practical Program for Exposure Control - Your Daily Procedures 5.
 Instrument Reprocessing - Cleaning, Packaging, Sterilization 6.
 Product Selection - Cost Effective Product Selection 7.
 Written Procedures - Policies, Procedures, and Record-Keeping 8.
 Hazard Communication (HAZCOM) - The Hazard Communication Standard 9.
 Medical Waste Disposal - Handling, Packaging, Transport, and Records 10.
-Pulling it all Together - Integrated Office Management There are three sequential parts to each course: The information in the workbook, to one-on-one or group follow-up discussion, and the self-assessment documentation.
+Pulling it all Together - Integrated Office Management There are three sequential parts to each course: The information in the workbook, the one-on-one or group follow-up discussion, and the self-assessment documentation.
 1. Workbook 2.
 Discussion Your workbook is designed to explain and reference a wide array of infection control and related health and safety issues.
 In each module, there are fill-in- the-blank questions designed to familiarize you with locations and procedures specific to your office and to aid in comprehension.
-Your office's Infection Control Coordinator and/or employer will discuss with you and clarify any aspect of the material presented, demonstrate any particular procedures used in your office, and show you the location of resources, equipment, and materials.
-3. Documentation After each course, there is a short self-assessment test to highlight the key poin in each lesson and to evaluate your knowledge of your office's procedures.
+3. Documentation Your office's infection control coordinator and/or employer will discuss with you and clarify any aspect of the material presented, demonstrate any particular pro- cedures used in your office, and show you the location of resources, equipment, and materials.
+After each course, there is a short self-assessment test to highlight the key points in each lesson and to evaluate your knowledge of your office's procedures.
 This signed test serves as your office's training record and must be kept in your per- sonnel file for three years, to meet the US Department of Labor's Occupational Safety and Health Administration's (OSHA) training requirements.

-Note: You can complete step #1 above, either by yourself or as part of a group, and it not necessary to have your Infection Control Coordinator/Dentist or Employer prent.
+You can complete step #1 above, either by yourself or as part of a group, and it is not necessary to have your infection control coordinator/dentist or employer present.
 However, government regulations stipulate that ample time must be provided during training for discussion with one of them, which is step #2.